ajs-voices/once-upon-a-dream/scenes/032-not-now.md

 # Not Now

-**Nox**
+**Angel**

-I hung up the phone with Alex.
+I hung up the phone with Zane.
 There really was no point in stalling anymore here.
 There was nothing left to clean.
 I flipped the lights off in the kitchen and left through the back alley door tossing the last bits of garbage into the dumpster before heading towards the street.

 A figure moved in the shadows and called out.
 "Took you long enough."